Consumed by stress and anxiety during the pandemic? We share expert-backed tips on how to take care of your mental health.

 Taking care of your mental health during Covid-19

 We’re calling it – 2020 has got to be one of the sh*ttiest years ever.
-Though we’re slowly easing out of the circuit breaker as we enter Phase 2, the battle is not over yet.
-Forget the forecast for travelling or creating a wishlist of post-CB activities.
-Even the tiny bits of adjusting to the new normal – or the thought of it – can be tough.
+There’s no doubt that even the tiny bits of adjusting to the new normal – or the thought of it – can be tough.
 And don’t get us started on ‘re-entry anxiety’ (yes, it’s a thing).
 It’s not all doom and gloom though as there are ways to manage these intrusive feelings.
 We share helpful expert tips on coping with mental health during the Covid-19 pandemic and how to ease your way into the new normal.

 Meet the expert…